 Here are some suggestions for places to leave your WILD BOOK if you manage to find one:

 - in a playground

 - at the swimming pool

 Happy Book Hunting!
 And Happy Shakespeare Week!

-Please remember to tweet about your book and let us know what your Forgotten Word is.
+Please remember to tweet about your book and let us know about its journey.